In January 2019 Glynn Carter, Jon Naylor and I spent two weeks climbing on Mt Kenya. Part 1 can be found here. Here's Part 2...

 At 3.30am I woke with a start.
 It was a full hour before the alarm was due to go off and I was wide awake.
 I lay in my small yellow tent thinking about the day ahead.
 Our objective was the South East Face of Nelion.
 Graded at UIAA IV- I knew that the route was well within our reach.
-Online reports had even described the hardest pitches as being no more than UK Severe or Hard Severe.
-Nevertheless the stories coming from those we had met on the walk to Austrian Hut told a different story.
+Online reports had even described the hardest pitches as being no more than a UK Severe or Hard Severe.
+Nevertheless the stories coming from those we'd met on the walk to Austrian Hut told a different story.
 Snowy conditions, difficult route finding and the effects of high altitude had led several teams to back off the route.
 In some cases, teams hadn’t even made it to the start.

 Mt Kenya has two summits - Batian (5199m) and Nelion (5188m).
 The route on the South East Face of Nelion (Red) is the most popular climb on the mountain during the winter season.
 The start is reached from the Austrian Hut (4700m) in under 2 hours.